Plan Your Visit

 Whether you’re visiting Pittsburgh for your first time (welcome!) or you’re a local who joins us annually, we’ve packed this section with everything you’ll need to prepare yourself for an arts celebration like no other.

 First, check out these essentials!
-Then, dig deeper and discover more by using the navigation on the left!
+Then, dig deeper and discover more by using the navigation!

 The Festival is free and open to the public from 12 – 8 pm for each of the Festival’s 10 days.
 Some attractions are open on an ongoing basis daily, though others have limited or specific hours of operation.
 There’s always something going on.
 Check the schedule for complete details!